nbransby/dialogue-builder/README.md

 * _string_`(text?: string)`: A string property causes a quick reply to be attached to the last outgoing message, the function is called on the user selecting the reply, the text passed in will always be the same as the function name
 * `[location](lat: number, long: number, title?: string, url?: string)`: The `location` symbol property causes a location quick reply to be attached to the last outgoing message, the function is called on the user selecting the reply
 * `[onText](text: string)`: The `onText` symbol property is called when the user types a text response that doesn't match any of the quick replies
-* `[onLocation](lat: number, long: number, title?: string, url?: string)`: The `onLocation` symbol property is called when the user types a sends a location, you cannot define both `location` and `onLocation` properties on the same response handler
+* `[onLocation](lat: number, long: number, title?: string, url?: string)`: The `onLocation` symbol property is called when the user sends a location, you cannot define both `location` and `onLocation` properties on the same response handler
 * `[onImage](url: string)`: The `onImage` symbol property is called when the user sends an image
 * `[onAudio](url: string)`: The `onAudio` symbol property is called when the user sends an audio recording
 * `[onVideo](url: string)`: The `onVideo` symbol property is called when the user sends a video
 * `[onFile](url: string)`: The `onFile` symbol property is called when the user sends a file
-* `[defaultAction]()`: The `defaultAction` symbol property is called when for any action if no other property matches the user's response so can be used as a catch all.
+* `[defaultAction]()`: The `defaultAction` symbol property is called if no other mathod matches the user's response so can be used as a catch all.
 It is also used to specify the default action on [buttons and lists](#buttons-list-functions)

 All response handler methods support returning one of `Goto | Expect | void`, you can also return a promise resolving to one of the same set of types: `Promise<Goto | Expect | void>`